Mohamad and the FAIR SQUARED soaps

-The Syrian city Aleppo, where family Khiro comes from, is internationally renowned for its natural soap production.
+The Syrian city Aleppo, where family Khiro originates from, is internationally renowned for its natural soap production.
 Not just a few people associate Aleppo automatically with the manufactured soap.
-But the city’s history is inevitably connected to the incidents of the civil war of the last years.
+But the city’s history is inevitably connected to the incidents of the civil war the past years.
 Like many others, Mohamad and his family had directly felt what the outbreak of the war meant and therefore finally left the country.
 After a stop in Lebanon, they made their way towards Germany.

-Although it may sound a bit cheesy, it’s a true story: In his home town, Mohamad had built up a thriving business to manufacture and sell soaps and detergents which at the end employed 15 people.
+Although it may sound a bit cheesy, it’s a true story: In his home town Aleppo, Mohamad had built up a thriving business to manufacture and sell soaps and detergents which before shutting down for good employed 15 people.
 When the events turned out worse after 2011, his factory and the home of his family had been totally destroyed.
 The thought of leaving became omnipresent.
-After a 1,5 years long stopover in Lebanon, the Khiros finally came to Germany in December 2015.
+After a 1.5 years long stopover in Lebanon, the Khiros finally came to Germany in December 2015.
 His family now lives in our direct neighbourhood, in the city of Cologne.
 And Mohamad?
 He never got the soap business out of his mind.
 That’s why he founded a small business in 2017, to get back to the Aleppo soap production.
 But this was just the beginning …

 From the beginning of 2019, Mohamad has been a team member of FAIR SQUARED.
-We could not have believed it ourselves, if he had not been there at the exactly right moment in time.
-At FAIR SQUARED, Mohamad can proceed in doing what he had been doing with great effort and commitment in Syria for many years.
-At the same time, we as a team are absolutely happy that he came to us.
+We could not have believed it ourselves, if he had not been there at the exact right moment in time.
+At FAIR SQUARED, Mohamad can proceed doing what he had been doing with great effort and commitment in Syria for many years.
+At the same time, we as a team are absolutely happy that he found his way to us.

-AND WHAT DOES MOHAMAD EXACTLY DO OVER HERE?
+AND WHAT DOES MOHAMAD EXACTLY DO AT FAIR SQUARED?

-In the traditional way, Mohamad – we often call him our loveable “Aleppo Man” – manufactures the well-known Syrian soap for us which is made without additives, perfumes nor synthetic colours or other ingredients.
+In the traditional way, Mohamad – we often call him our loveable “Aleppo Man” – manufactures the well-known Syrian soap for us which is made without additives or perfumes, nor synthetic colours or other artificial ingredients.
 And since he is working for a Fairtrade company, he solely uses Fairtrade certified olive oil and high-class laurel oil from organic sources.